Skip to main content

-This guide covers the basic steps of carrying out a Free-Text search for an invention, when you have either Claims of a patent application available - either as draft versions or as filed, or an Invention Disclosure/Project Scope description.
+This guide covers the basic steps of carrying out a Free Text search for an invention, when you have either Claims of a patent application available - either as draft versions or as filed, or an Invention Disclosure or other tecnhical description.

 English is the native language of IPRally and optimal as input.
 German, French, Spanish, Chinese, Japanese, Italian, Dutch, Danish, Finnish and Swedish are supported via machine translation (with a maximum 5000 characters).
 The translation happens inside IPRally, making it secure.